-Incident Definition Clarifying note

-Aircraft loading in ncidents

-Loading-related Incorrect loading of an aircraft if the loading adversely affected, or could have affected, any of the following: a. the aircraft's weight; b. the aircraft's balance; c. the aircraft's structural integrity; d. the aircraft's performance; e. the aircraft's flight characteristics.
+Incident Definition Clarifying note (Note - all wheels up landings are either accidents or reportable serious aircraft incidents.)
+Aircraft loading ir ncidents Loading related Incorrect loading of an aircraft if the loading adversely affected, or could have affected, any of the following: (i) the aircraft's weight; (ii) the aircraft's balance; (iii) the aircraft's structural integrity; (iv) the aircraft's performance; (v) the aircraft's flight characteristics.
 Incorrect load sheet provided to flight crew; Incorrect weight data input into flight computers; Incorrect passenger numbers or seating; Incorrect freight or baggage or incorrect loading; Freight shifting inflight or unrestrained freight; Incorrect fuel quantity or tank usage.
 Does not include events that were detected and corrected before flight.

-Cabin safety incid lents

-Flight crew incapacitation A flight crew member becomes incapacitated, such that their ability to perform normal flight duties is impaired.
+Cabin safety incid lents Flight crew incapacitation A flight crew member becomes incapacitated, such that their ability to perform normal flight duties is impaired.
 Incapacitation may be due to illness, injury, physiological or psychological factors, or environmental or other factors.
-Incapacitation's may be short term or persist for the duration of the flight, and includes both partial and total incapacitation.
-Note criteria for reportable serious aircraft incidents.

-Incident Definition Clarifying note Depressurisation Air pressure inside the cabin of a pressurised aircraft reduces to an extent that requires action by the flight crew.
-Note criteria for reportable serious aircraft incidents.
-Cabin injuries Crew and passenger injuries and incapacitation's sustained as a direct result of an aircraft operation.
-Injuries to flight crew, cabin crew or passengers if they are the result of: the movement of the aircraft due to a weather phenomenon like windshear or turbulence; an abrupt aircraft manoeuvre, either airborne or on the ground unrestrained objects.
-Does not include workplace health and safety related injuries like slips, trips, falls, spillage of hot beverages, bumping head on overhead lockers or passenger illness unless the injury or illness is a direct result of the operation
+Incapacitations may be short term or persist for the duration of the flight, and includes both partial and total incapacitation (Note criteria for reportable serious aircraft incidents) Depressurisatio n Air pressure inside the cabin of a pressurised aircraft reduces to an extent that requires action by the flight crew.
+(Note criteria for reportable serious aircraft incidents) Cabin injuries Crew and passenger injuries and incapacitations sustained as a direct result of an aircraft operation Injuries to flight crew, cabin crew or passengers if they are the result of: - the movement of the aircraft due to a weather phenomenon like windshear or turbulence; - an abrupt aircraft manoeuvre, either airborne or on the ground - unrestrained objects.
+Does not include workplace health and safety related injuries like slips, trips, falls, spillage of hot beverages, bumping head on overhead lockers or passenger illness unless the injury or illness is a